-The separation and analysis methods of chiral substances include crystallization resolution, chemical resolution, kinetic resolution and chromatographic resolution, etc., which are often combined with centrifuge separation technology.
+The separation and analysis methods of chiral substances include crystallization resolution, chemical resolution, kinetic resolution and chromatographic resolution that are often combined with centrifuge separation.
 Common chromatographic resolution methods include capillary electrophoresis (CE), high performance liquid chromatography (HPLC), gas chromatography (GC), thin layer chromatography (TLC), and supercritical fluid chromatography (SFC).
 Chromatography has become the main tool for current chiral analysis and separation.
 Taking HPLC as an example, it has a wide range of applications and strong separation capability, and it has become one of the preferred technology platforms for the separation of chiral compounds.
 SFC, another example, is a new chromatographic technique.
 SFC can be used as an alternative to normal phase HPLC and is often used for the separation of chiral compounds.
 SFC can be used as a complementary technology to HPLC and GC.

 Enantiomeric separation is a key step in the development of new chiral drugs.
 The enantiomeric compounds have exactly the same physical and chemical properties except for the opposite direction of polarized light deflection, so it is difficult to separate them.
 Traditional methods (crystal resolution method, enzyme resolution method, etc.) have great limitations.
 HPLC has become the most widely used method for enantiomeric separation.
 The method for the purification of enantiomers by HPLC and SFC is generally referred to as the continuous adsorption and desorption of compounds between the stationary phase (the column) and the mobile phase so that different compounds can be separated.
 Because different compounds have different forces between the two (stationary phase and mobile phase).
 Some chiral substances and spatial isomers have almost the same polarity, so they are difficult to separate.
 Therefore, special chiral columns are needed to separate them for purify.